openmobilityfoundation/mobility-data-specification/modes/vehicle_states.md

 | `elsewhere`       | no       | Outside of regulator's jurisdiction, and thus not subject to cap-counts or other regulations.
 Example: a vehicle that started a trip in L.A. has transitioned to Santa Monica.  |
 | `unknown`         | unknown  | Provider has lost contact with the vehicle and its disposition is unknown.
 Examples include: scooter taken into a private residence, bike thrown in river. |

+### Limitations on the Use of Certain Values

+MDS is intended to communicate the provider's best available information to regulators.
+However there may be legitimate circumstances where providers do not have definitive or current information about devices on the ground.
+MDS incorporates some values to convey these situations.
+These vehicle state and event type values are to be used sparingly and temporarily, and are not meant for repeated or prolonged use.
+These values exist to create logical coherence within MDS about vehicles that are operating abnormally or are out of communication.
+When a more accurate value is known, the MDS API should be updated with the latest information.
+Cities may add language to their Service Level Agreements (SLAs) that minimize the use of these values by providers.

+**Vehicle State: Unknown**

+The `unknown` vehicle state means that the vehicle cannot be reliably placed into any of the other available states by the provider.
+This could be due to connectivity loss, GPS issues, missing vehicles, or other operational variances.
+It is expected that `unknown` will not be used frequently, and only for short periods of time.
+Cities may put in place specific limitations via an SLA.
+As vehicles regain connectivity or are located by providers they should return to their prior state, and then send additional events to reflect any subsequent changes to that state.

 [Back to Modes Overview][modes]

 [Home][home]